khoj-ai/flare/src/content/posts/evaluate-khoj-quality.md

 - Default to Research mode: **50% additional** improvement from 42% to 63.5%.
 - Khoj more than doubled **(230%) the accuracy of gemini-1.5-flash** from 27% to 63.5%.
 This seems close to saturating the models reasoning capabilities on this benchmark.
 - Khoj research mode upgrades gemini-1.5-flash (63.5%) to achieve gemini-1.5-pro performance (66%) with the multi-step retrieval from the FRAMES paper.
 - For reference when shown all relevant documents gemini-1.5-flash achieves a 66.5% score.
+This is the ceiling of the model's reasoning capabilities given perfect retrieval.

 #### Improvements on the SimpleQA Benchmark
 - General to Default mode: **840%** improvement from 10% to 84%.